 Day 19: Fly to Nepalgunj and continue to Kathmandu.

 A representative from Visit Himalaya Treks Pvt.
 Ltd. trekking with the company’s display board will greet you outside the arrival terminal and transfer you to your Hotel.
 (Overnight at Hotel)

-A half day guided tour to several of historical and spiritual attractions enlisted under the World Heritage Sites.
+A Full day guided tour to several of historical and spiritual attractions enlisted under the World Heritage Sites.
 The trek leader will meet the group for a meeting and provide a detailed briefing on the trek.
 All the required information regarding the trek would be provided.
 (Overnight at Hotel.
 Breakfast included)

 Fly to Nepalgunj, one of the major city of the southern part of Nepal.
 The city is very hot and humid and a different experience than Kathmandu.